30 Rockefeller Plaza: Form

 The massing of 30 Rockefeller Plaza is designed in three parts.
-The easternmost section contains a 66-story tower with by two stories of retail on the west and east.
-The tower is surrounded by a shorter "U"-shaped section to the north, west, and south.
+The easternmost section contains a 66-story tower with two stories of retail on the west and east.
+The tower is surrounded by a shorter U-shaped section to the north, west, and south.
 Some sources give 30 Rockefeller Plaza's height as 70 stories, but this arises from a hyperbolic press release by Merle Crowell, the complex's publicist during construction.
 At the middle of the site was a windowless nine-story section, which housed NBC's studios.
 The western part of the site steps up again to a 16-story tower.
 The western section at 1250 Avenue of the Americas, formerly also known as RCA Building West, is accessed mainly from Sixth Avenue.
 The facade of the annex rises straight from the sidewalk, with notches at the corners, because the corner lots were private properties at the time of the building's construction in 1935.

 The massing was influenced by the 1916 Zoning Resolution, which restricted the height that the street-side exterior walls of New York City buildings could rise before they needed to incorporate setbacks that recessed the buildings' exterior walls away from the streets.
 The base of the building could only rise to 120 ft before it had to taper to a tower covering 25 percent of the site.
 The eastern tower appeared to violate this principle since it measured 103 by 327 ft, but the base measured only 200 by 535 ft.
 The base does not occupy its entire plot, which measures 200 by 670 ft.
 The tower section was recessed so far into the block that it could have risen without any setbacks.
 Hood decided to include setbacks anyway, as they represented "a sense of future, a sense of energy, a sense of purpose", according to architecture expert Alan Balfour.
 Above the lowest stories, the north and south elevations rise straight up for 33 stories before setting back gradually.
 There are three setbacks each on the north, south, and east elevations.

 Hood also created a guideline that all of the office space in the complex would be no more than 27 ft from a window, which was the maximum distance that sunlight could permeate the windows of a building at New York City's latitude.
 The setbacks on the northern and southern sides of 30 Rockefeller Plaza allow the building to comply with Hood's guideline.
 The setbacks correspond to the tops of the elevator banks inside; this arrangement is repeated on the facade of the International Building.
 Similarly, 30 Rockefeller Plaza also contains notches at its corners.
 The eastern elevation's setbacks were included exclusively for aesthetic purposes.
 By contrast, the layout and massing of Rockefeller Center's other buildings were intended to maximize rental profit.